-A1: An average family household might fit 13 solar panels which generate about 3,600 kWh per year.The panels and installation would cost around £5,250 including warranties on equipment and the overall installation.
+A1: An average family household might fit 13 solar panels which generate about 3,600 kWh per year.The panels and installation might cost around £5,000 including VAT.
+This should also include warranties on equipment and the overall installation.

 A2: Yes.
 A Solar iBoost to use your surplus energy to heat your hot water tank will cost around £450.
 It will save around £40 per year, depending on usage of hot water.